Guardian Assurance Company: The first hundred years

 After the seven-year life fund valuation, the first dividends were paid in 1829.
 In the period from 1821 to 1860, fire profits of £79,000 compared with the £652,000 transferred from the life account.
-Life business grew rapidly and by 1842 there were 4,079 policies in force, assuring £4.6 million.
-After that, new business declined rapidly “and apparently little effort was made”.
+Life business grew rapidly, and by 1842 there were 4,079 policies in force, assuring £4.6 million.
+After that, new business declined rapidly "and apparently little effort was made".
 This malaise lasted until about 1880 when a branch and agency system introduced.
-In 1883 the Guardian bought the London and Provincial Law Assurance Society: the number of policies rose from 4,518 in 1879 to 7,192 in 1884 and by 1914 these had risen to 15,750.
-However, in the early 1860s, as the life business languished,whereas the fire department began an active overseas expansion.
+In 1883 the Guardian bought the London and Provincial Law Assurance Society: the number of policies rose from 4,518 in 1879 to 7,192 in 1884; and by 1914 these had risen to 15,750.
+However, in the early 1860s, as the life business languished, the fire department began an active overseas expansion.
 In 1863, agencies were appointed in Canada and in 1868 agencies were opened in Colombo, Penang, Montreal, Nova Scotia and Russia.
-The first United States. agency was opened in New York in 1869 but in 1894 the Guardian withdrew from that market.
-Acquisitions featured and between 1890 and 1892 the Guardian bought three business in South Africa, one in France and one in Canada.
+The first United States agency was opened in New York in 1869 but in 1894 the Guardian withdrew from that market.
+Acquisitions featured, and between 1890 and 1892 the Guardian bought three businesses in South Africa, one in France and one in Canada.

-By the close of the nineteenth century, the Guardian was expanding the range of its non-life business.
+By the close of the 19th century, the Guardian was expanding the range of its non-life business.
 Following the Workmen's Compensation Act 1897 the Guardian opened an accident department.
 In 1907-8 it bought two plate glass insurance companies to enter the glass market.
-The one important area missing from the Guardian portfolio was marine insurance and this was rectified in 1917 with the purchase of Reliance Marine – the only acquisition satisfied by the issue of shares.
+The one important area missing from the Guardian portfolio was marine insurance, but this was rectified in 1917 with the purchase of Reliance Marine – the only acquisition financed by the issue of shares.

-In 1893, an Act of Parliament had allowed the Guardian to register as a company under the Companies Acts.
+In 1893, an act of Parliament, the Guardian Assurance Company Act 1893 (56 & 57 Vict. c. xiii), allowed the Guardian to register as a company under the Companies Acts.
 It was renamed Guardian Assurance in 1902.

-Merger and acquisition
+Recent mergers and acquisitions

-In 1967 it acquired Union Insurance Society of Canton Ltd. In 1968 it then merged with Royal Exchange Assurance to form Guardian Royal Exchange Assurance.
+In 1967 it acquired Union Insurance Society of Canton Ltd. In 1968 it merged with Royal Exchange Assurance to form Guardian Royal Exchange Assurance.

-In February 1999 the Guardian Royal Exchange was purchased by AXA who subsequently sold the Life and Pensions business to AEGON NV, later that same year.
-Aegon then sold the business to Cinven in 2011.
-The Guardian Assurance and Guardian Financial Services brands continued to operate under Cinven through until January 2016, when Guardian Financial Services was acquired by Swiss Re's closed book holding company, Admin Re.

-The Guardian Financial Services brands have now been acquired by Gryphon Group Holdings Limited, in December 2017, with "Guardian" being the brand for their new challenger protection business, which launches in 2018.
-Guardian Assurance Limited is also being acquired by Gryphon.